graphile/pg-aggregates/README.md

 ## Disable aggregates

-By default, aggregates are created for all tables, all columns, and all computed column functions.
+By default, aggregates are created for all suitable tables, all suitable columns, and all suitable computed column functions.
 This significantly increases the size of your GraphQL schema, and could also be a security (DoS) concern as aggregates can be expensive.
 We recommend that you use the `-aggregates` default behavior to disable aggregates by default, and then enable them only for the tables you need:

 (This currently doesn't work due to a
 [bug in PostGraphile that's being worked on](https://github.com/graphile/crystal/pull/1803).)